 If you think you’re not good at cooking, try Gordon Ramsay’s sea bass with sorrel sauce recipe as mentioned in this article.
 If you make it the way he does, you’ve already stepped up!
 Make sure you don’t overcook the shallots.
 I suggest making the sorrel sauce before you sear the sea bass fillet in the pan to avoid overcooking the sea bass.
 It’s super easy and it won’t take much of your time to cook.

 To begin with the recipe, you need to know about all the kitchen equipment and the ingredients for Gordon Ramsay’s sea bass with sorrel sauce.
 After you’re ready with the equipment and ingredients, read all the instructions and make sure your recipe looks and tastes the same as mentioned below.
-But first, check out some other recipes from the Chef’s delight.
+But first, check out some other Gordon Ramsay recipes.

 What Equipment Will You Need For Gordon Ramsay’s Sea Bass With Sorrel Sauce?